SRCybersecurity/Linux_Firewall_AND_Hardening_Audit_Tool/README.md

 4. Packet Logging – Show sniffed packets + firewall decisions.
 ---
 I have attached python file named " mpfirewall.py "
-To run on this file on linux system needs to install dependencies using command: </br>
+To run this file on linux system needs to install dependencies using command: </br>

        pip install scapy
 Now run this command to run the application: